Skip to main content

 Surprisingly, your body does a lot of digestion and gastrointestinal upkeep at night.
 If you’re unable to get a full night’s sleep, your gut’s goals may be sidelined.

 Poor sleep can interfere with appetite hormones, which can cause a greater propensity for late-night snacking.
 If this habit continues over time, it’s possible to develop obesity.
-In fact, researchers have found that obesity may be related to significant changes in the gut microbiome.
+Researchers have found that obesity may be related to significant changes in the gut microbiome.

 Similar to other substances, when kratom is abused or used in quantities outside of expert recommendation, cases of digestive discomfort are reported.
 For example, using kratom without expert direction may cause constipation, diarrhea, nausea, or vomiting.